 Not only is meat a common food aversion in pregnancy, but tuna is a fish that is recommended to be strictly portioned or avoided due to its high mercury content.

 So this vegan tuna salad recipe is a great tuna salad alternative, especially for moms with gestational diabetes because it's lower carb than what you'll find elsewhere.

-If you still would rather have real tuna, stick to 6 ounces per week as recommended.Food and Drug Administration
+If you still would rather have real tuna, check out the updated CDC recommendations for low mercury fish in pregnancy.Food and Drug Administration

 Chunk Light tuna is considered low mercury and Chunk White Albacore is high mercury.

 Safe Catch has emerged as a "pregnancy-safe" brand because they check all of their tuna for mercury levels and is claimed to be the lowest mercury tuna brand in the market.

 Use any kind of lettuce or green leaf you prefer, but because the no-tuna is somewhat heavy, romaine lettuce works best because it has a sturdy stem.
 However, butter lettuce is pictured.

 Highly suggest adding 1 or 2 boiled eggs for a low carb protein.
 Slice or chop them up and lay them on top of the tuna.